Karara Iron Ore Mine, Australia

 Processing

-The ore will be processed in an on-site facility.
-Processing will include crushing, grinding, magnetic separation, reverse flotation and thickening to produce 12Mt/y of magnetite concentrate.
-Approximately 85% of ore will be delivered to the crusher.
-The remaining 15% will be stockpiled in a ROM pad for subsequent crushing.
-The magnetite concentrator is expected to be commissioned by the fourth quarter of 2011.
+The ore is processed in an on-site facility.
+Processing includes crushing, grinding, magnetic separation, reverse flotation and thickening to produce 12Mt/y of magnetite concentrate.
+Approximately 85% of ore is delivered to the crusher.
+The remaining 15% is stockpiled in a ROM pad for subsequent crushing.

-Around 18Mt of tailings produced from the processing will be stored in an on-site dry-stack tailings storage facility.
-Waste rock will be stored in a waste rock dump adjacent to the pit.
+Around 18Mt of tailings produced from the processing is stored in an on-site dry-stack tailings storage facility.
+The facility will feature a Mobile Stacking System supplied by FL Smidth.
+It will capable of handling 18.2Mt of tailings.
+Waste rock is stored in a waste rock dump adjacent to the pit.

 Contractors